Arrowhead High School

 Arrowhead High School is a high school located in Merton Town, Wisconsin (with a Hartland, Wisconsin post address).
 Sitting on 117 acre of land, the school has two campuses, a north campus and a south campus.
 Juniors and seniors attend the north campus, while freshmen and sophomores attend the south campus.

 Enrollment is about 2300 students at the school, which employs about 200 faculty members.

 Arrowhead's athletics teams are known as the Warhawks, and its mascot, Wally, is a hawk.

 History

 Arrowhead High School was established in 1956 in the Hartland, Wisconsin area.
 The original high school is today known as South Campus.
 North Campus was added later following increased enrollment.
-Freshman and sophomores are at the South Campus, while juniors and seniors are at the North Campus.

 Laura Myrah is the superintendent.
-In December 2022 she announced that after August 7, 2023 she will no longer be superintendent.
+In December 2022 she announced that after August 7, 2023, she will no longer be superintendent.
 She cited "political pressures" on K-12 schools as her reason for leaving the field.

 Academics

 In 2022, Newsweek ranked Arrowhead 594th in the nation out of more than 27,000 public high schools in the United States.

 Arrowhead offers nearly 200 academic courses.
 There are honors sequences in English, mathematics, social studies, science, and art, and 17 advanced placement courses.
 "Transcripted credit" agreements with Waukesha County Technical College (WCTC) allow students to earn technical school credit for high school courses in areas such as engineering, automotive mechanics, technical and architectural drafting, fashion merchandising, child care, commercial art, and computer technology.
 In addition, students can participate in manufacturing and health apprenticeships through WCTC.

 The school is equipped with technology and laboratory facilities.
 The high school also serves as a community center by providing concerts, lectures, athletic facilities and events, seminars, and evening classes to residents of the Lake Country area.